pebakery/pebakery-docs/Commands/System/RefreshScript.md

 # System,RefreshScript

-Refresh a specific script in the project.
+Refresh a specific script or path in the project.

 Wildcards (* ?) are supported and can be used to refresh multiple scripts at one time.